shnizzedy/cpac-docs/README.md

 Issue Trackers
 ----------------------

 This is a beta version of C-PAC, which means that it is still under active development.
-As such, although we have done our best to ensure a stable pipeline, there will likely still be a few bugs that we did not catch.
-If you find a bug or would like to suggest a new feature, please open an issue on the the <a href="https://github.com/FCP-INDI/C-PAC/issues?state=open">C-PAC Github issue tracker</a>.
+Although we have done our best to ensure a stable pipeline, there will likely still be a few bugs that we did not catch.
+If you find a bug or would like to suggest an edit or new feature, please open an issue on one of our issue trackers.

+* <a href="https://github.com/FCP-INDI/C-PAC/issues?state=open">C-PAC Codebase</a>
+* <a href="https://github.com/FCP-INDI/cpac-docs/issues">C-PAC Docs (usability)</a>
+* C-PAC Docs (content)

-If you would like to suggest revisions to the user documentation, please open an issue on the <a href="https://github.com/FCP-INDI/cpac-docs/issues">C-PAC website's GitHub issue tracker</a>.
+If you would like to suggest revisions to the user documentation, please open an issue on the C-PAC website's GitHub issue tracker</a>.

 Editing
 ----------------------